Support homeXenium Onboard AnalysisAnalysis

 In this table, you can click on a column to sort by L2FC or p-value for each cluster.
 Features were filtered (mean object counts > 1.0) and the top N features by L2FC were retained for each cluster.
 Features with L2FC < 0 or adjusted p-value ≥ 0.10 are grayed out.
 The number of top features shown per cluster, N, is set to limit the number of table entries shown to 10,000 (N=10,000/K2 where K is the number of clusters).
 N can range from 1 to 50.
 For the full table, please refer to the differential expression CSV files produced by the pipeline.

-Very dim images are indicative of problems during the morphology staining workflow.
+Very dim images may indicate problems during the morphology staining workflow.
 Full resolution images can be found in the morphology_focus/ directory, which contains multi-file OME-TIFF autofocus files.

 The intensity values in the thumbnail image give the average fluorescence intensity measured by the sensor in units of photoelectrons (pe) per square micron of tissue area.
 They are downsampled to 200 x 200 pixels from the high-resolution images available in aux_outputs/per_cycle_channel_images/.